-Generally, FHA/VA backed lending agencies require water tests for lead, nitrate, nitrite, standard coliform, and E. coli to complete their loans, but some agencies require tests for only standard coliform.
+Generally, FHA/VA-backed lending agencies require water tests for lead, nitrate, nitrite, standard coliform, and E. coli to complete their loans, but some agencies require tests for only standard coliform.
 If you’re applying for a loan and your Lawtey home is supplied by a well, make sure to check with your agency several weeks before closing to learn which tests are required.
-Agencies often notify homeowners merely days prior to closings, a situation which places undue stress on homeowners.
+Agencies often notify homeowners merely days prior to closings, a situation that places undue stress on homeowners.
 Unless an officiating agency has requested a certified water test, you aren’t required to perform this level of testing.
-However, the United States Environmental Protection Agency (EPA) and your local water treatment company encourages all private well owners to get their wells tested on an annual basis.
+However, the United States Environmental Protection Agency (EPA) and your local water treatment company encourage all private well owners to get their wells tested on an annual basis.
 The most common sources of contaminants are landfills, old gas stations, chemical plants, and manufacturing plants.
 If you live on or near a potential source of contamination, having an annual water inspection is essential.

 YOUR SOURCE FOR HIGH-QUALITY WATER TESTING SERVICES